 Heads N Tails Crawfish Boil

-The 8th Annual Heads-N-Tails Crawfish Boil presented by Mercedes-Benz of Huntsville & Landers McLarty Nissan Huntsville will take place in South Hall of the VBC on Saturday, April 14th!
-This event is FREE to attend and is a family-friendly event with face painting, inflatables and other free activities to entertain the kids!
-Crawfish and other yummy food will be available for purchase!
+The 9th Annual Heads-N-Tails Crawfish Boil presented by Mercedes-Benz of Huntsville & Landers McLarty Nissan Huntsville will take place in South Hall of the VBC on Saturday, May 18th from 3pm to 9pm!
+This event is FREE TO ATTEND and is a family-friendly event with face painting, inflatables, an arcade and other free activities to entertain the kids!
+Crawfish and other cajun food will be available for purchase!
 We will also have craft beer tastings and your favorite beverages available for purchase!
 And what crawfish boil would be complete without Zydeco music?!
 So we are bringing Louisiana vibes to you with live zydeco music by Curley Taylor and Zydeco Trouble from 5pm to 8pm!
 So make sure to mark your calendar for an event you don’t want to miss!

 SoulStock is an annual outdoor Christian music and worship event in Decatur, Alabama.
 Completely free for the general public to attend, SoulStock is sponsored by churches, businesses, and individuals mostly in the surrounding communities.
 The event is a time each year for people to come together listen to great music, celebrate God, and hear the message of Jesus.
 The ultimate goal of Soulstock is to reach out to all individuals with God’s good news though the ministry of music.